IT21175466/My-Doctor/README.md

   4. Scroll down to Your apps and select your Android app.
   5. Under SHA certificate fingerprints, click Add Fingerprint.
   6. Paste your new SHA-1 key and click Save.

+Step 7: Run the Flutter App
+Connect an emulator or a physical device.